-There were no exposures arising from off-balance sheet positions (guarantees provided or received by the company, and sureties provided or received as collateral).
+Exposures arising from off-balance sheet positions (guarantees provided or received by the company, and sureties provided or received as collateral) were not significant.

 Assets were invested according to the prudent person principle, including especially:

 - a system for monitoring risks assessed according to several criteria (results, solvency impact) and taking into account various scenarios; - an investment policy and risk limits; - governance to validate the strategy and monitor its implementation.